flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ### Commands and Queries

 Most applications communicate by sending API calls to each other.
 The majority of these calls are either queries or commands.
-A query is a request for information, like: "Give me all orders that shipped in the last month".
+A query is a request for information, like: "Give me all the orders that shipped last month".
 In web APIs a query is typically performed via a GET request.
-A command is a request for the application to do something, for instance "Place a new order", "Delete an order".
-In web APIs these are usually the POST, PUT and DELETE requests.
+A command is a request for the application to do something, for instance "Send an order", "Delete an order", etc. In web APIs these are usually the POST, PUT and DELETE requests.

-Web API calls and other forms of direct communication, do not scale well for rapidly-changing applications with high performance demands.
+These web API calls and other forms of direct communication do not scale well for rapidly-changing applications with high performance demands.
 For high availability and scalability, services are typically deployed more than once.
-A load balancer is used to balance load and handle failover.
-Proxies and things like a content delivery network or api gateway is often used to route or modify specific API requests.
+A load balancer is then used to balance load and handle failover.
+Proxies and components like api gateway are often used to route or modify specific API requests.
 As the numbers of endpoints grow you'll also need something like a service registry.
-Besides all this infrastructure, you'll also have directly exposed endpoints, which need to be secured with even more infrastructure, like a firewall, DDoS protection, some authentication mechanism, etc. You will need a dedicated team of cloud engineers to deal with all these concerns before you are even ready to launch your product.
+Besides having all this infrastructure, you'll also have directly exposed endpoints.
+These need to be secured with even more infrastructure, like a firewall and DDoS protections.
+You will need a dedicated team of cloud engineers to deal with all these concerns before you're even ready to launch your product.

-All this additional infrastructure is the result of the fact that queries and commands are being pushed to your services.
+This additional infrastructure is the result of the fact that queries and commands are being **pushed** to your services.
 What if we would turn this around?
-What if your services would pull in their queries and commands and handle them at their own pace?
-That simple change would render all the mentioned infrastructure obsolete.
-Moreover, we would break the link between the producer of a request and its responder.
+What if your services would **pull** in their queries and commands from a central message broker and handle them at their own pace?
+This simple change would render all the mentioned infrastructure obsolete.
+Moreover, we would break the link between the producer of a request and its consumer.
 The producer does not need to know anything about the consumer (location transparency) and vice versa.
 The only thing your application needs to know is what queries or commands it wants to handle.
-Passing requests to another application would become just as easy as passing it to a class within your application.

 With Flux Capacitor this indirect form of communication based on pull instead of push is made very easy.
-We provide your applications a single endpoint, to which your services can both publish and subscribe various types of messages.

-For instance, if you need to ask a question to another application (or your own), you will be able to do it with this single line of code:
+We provide your applications with a single endpoint, to which your services can both publish and subscribe.
+For instance, if you need to send a query to another service (or your own), you will be able to do it with this single line of code:

 [comment]: <> (@formatter:off)